wintercms/docs/snowboard-migration-guide.md

 <a name="introduction"></a>
 ## Introduction

-While care has been given to ensure that the new Winter JavaScript framework covers the entire scope of functionality that the original [AJAX framework](../ajax/introduction) provided, there are subtle differences between the two frameworks.
+While care has been given to ensure that the Snowboard framework covers the entire scope of functionality that the original [AJAX framework](../ajax/introduction) provided, there are subtle differences between the two frameworks.
 Please take the time to read through this document to ensure that you are across the changes, especially if you intend to upgrade an existing project to use this new framework.

 <a name="breaking-changes"></a>
 ## Breaking changes